 - 3 tbsp homemade vanilla sugar

-The Victorian Salzburger Nockerln are delicious but quite unlike modern Salzburger Nockerl which are equally delicious.
-When I read the recipe, I thought the Victorian Salzburger Nockerl would take long and be difficult to make.
-But now after I tried it out, I can say: The Victorian Salzburger Nockerl take a bit longer than modern Salzburger Nockerl, but they’re not difficult to make.
+Victorian Salzburger Nockerln are delicious but quite unlike modern Salzburger Nockerl which are equally delicious.
+When I read the recipe, I thought Victorian Salzburger Nockerl would take long and be difficult to make.
+But now after I tried, I can say: Victorian Salzburger Nockerl take a bit longer than modern Salzburger Nockerl, but they’re not difficult to make.

 These look something like dumplings.
 They do look quite yummy and I am impressed that you can come up with these old recipes.